March 11 - 12, 2011

 The Relationship Between Human Rights Norms and Corporate Governance

 Distinguished Jurist Panel

 The Environment and Human Rights

 The Impact of Human Rights Norms on the Law of Intellectual Property

 The Role of Tort Law in Implementing Human Rights Norms

 Human Rights Norms in the Context of an Armed Conflict and Security Issues

 The Impact of a Wider Dissemination of Human Rights Norms: Fragmentation or Unity?

 This program was approved for MCLE credit by The State Bar of California for 6.25 hours for Friday and 3.75 hours for Saturday.
-Pacific McGeorge School of Law certifies that this activity conformed to the standards for approved educational activities prescribed by the rules and regulations of The State Bar of California governing minimum continuing legal education.
+McGeorge School of Law certifies that this activity conformed to the standards for approved educational activities prescribed by the rules and regulations of The State Bar of California governing minimum continuing legal education.